Of the Avoloch

 Of the Sedethul Sword

-Even though Evruc was deemed evil by the Ancients, and had been cast out of their order, the council questioned whether AtnalÕs words would still hold true, for Evruc was now the last Ancient One to have his body destroyed.
-He would be the first to have death in spirit if this were to be accomplished.
-The Ancients had always guided mortals, and the council feared choosing their own destinies without aid of the creators.
-Thus the decision was made that Anathar would not be destroyed, but would be taken deep into the bowels of the earth, and there guarded for all time to prevent EvrucÕs escape.
+Even though Evruc was deemed evil by the Ancients, and had been cast out of their order, the council questioned whether Atnal’s words would still hold true, for Evruc was now the last Ancient One to have his mortal body destroyed.
+He would be the first to have true death if the destruction of his immortal spirit were to be accomplished.
+The Ancients had always guided mortals, and the council feared doom would fall upon the peoples of Ammon without their influence.
+Thus the decision was made that the spirit within the sword Anathar would not be destroyed, but would be taken deep into the bowels of the earth, and there guarded for all time to prevent Evruc’s escape.
+The bond between mortals and the Ancients would remain.

-Though Ellexos and Prince Athollos voiced strong opposition to this, they agreed to abide by the councilÕs will and see that the Dark One was imprisoned.
-The Evesfael, ruling clan of the Dark Elves, sacrificed that they would allow Anathar to be placed deep within the bowels of their underground kingdom and sealed behind solid rock, with the guardian city of Barkonia above to forever watch over it.
-And Barkonia would be renamed Lokonia, for the Ôdark kingdomÕ would now be the Ôkingdom of lightÕ.
+Although Ellexos and Prince Athollos voiced strong opposition to this, they agreed to abide by the council’s will and see that the Dark One was imprisoned.
+The Evesfael, ruling clan of the Dark Elves, resolved that they would allow Anathar to be placed deep within the bowels of their underground kingdom.
+It would be sealed behind solid rock, with the guardian city of Barkonia above to forever watch over it.
+Barkonia would be renamed Lokonia, for the ‘dark kingdom’ would now be the ‘kingdom of light’.
 The name would let all know this place was there to hold in the darkness.
-Its caves, recently defiled by the Dark One when his army used its passages for entry into Deylund, would now be the final prison of the Dark One.
+Its caves, recently defiled by the Dark One when his army used its passages for their entry into Deylund, would now be the final prison of the Dark One.

 Athollos and his two younger brothers, Sarafel and Morweth, were sons of King Koelyth of the line of Avonthia.
 The Avonthians were the first kings of men in Ammon, proudest and most honorable of all of the great houses which came out of the First Age.
-King Koelyth was a direct descendant of that line.
-When King Elliasthol was defeated by Evruc, King Koelyth was called to replace him as ruler of Deylund, for no other royal family remained in line of succession after the Red War.
-Athollos was the eldest and wisest of the three princes of Avonthia, and would one day be king.
-He wielded Sedethul, the first sword of Avonthia, a cherished sword and heirloom of his family line.
+Lord Koelyth was a direct descendant of that line.
+When King Elliasthol was slain by Evruc, Koelyth was called to replace him as ruler and King of Deylund, for no other royal family remained in line of succession after the Red War.
+Athollos was the eldest and wisest of the three princes of Avonthia, and next in line to be king.
+He wielded Sedethul, the first sword of Avonthia, a cherished heirloom of his family line.
 Sedethul was ancient, for it was forged in Deylund for the first king of the Avonthian line, and was passed on to each successor through times of war and peace.
 In the First Age there were three Avonthian swords, one for each of the kings who ruled across the expanse of the Great Realm.
-Only Sedethul survived the ages, for the other two swords had been lost to time and war.
+Athollos’ two brothers each wielded the other two.

 To be continued.